Gundlach's DoubleLine Capital posts 24th straight month of inflows

 DoubleLine’s largest equities open-end mutual fund, the DoubleLine Shiller Enhanced CAPE fund, had a net inflow of $81.99 million in January, its largest monthly net inflow since the fund launched on Oct.
 31, 2013.

-“DoubleLine Shiller Enhanced CAPE similarly outperformed in 2015 in choppy equity markets and while it lost money in January, it lost less than the S&P 500 index,” Rosenbluth said.
+“DoubleLine Shiller Enhanced CAPE similarly outperformed in 2015 in choppy equity market and while it lost money in January, it lost less than the S&P 500 index,” Rosenbluth said.

 The fund, which is in Morningstar’s large-capitalization value fund category, has $700 million in assets and is run by Gundlach and Jeffrey Sherman.